The 500-home run milestone is close at hand for Lee Seung-yeop of Samsung Lions.

 Earlier, he had made the 2,000th hit of his Korean and Japanese pro baseball careers combined, against Lotte Giants on May 8.

 His career 500 homers, even if he attained the goal, will not be acknowledged as official by the Korea Baseball Organization, which governs the local pro sport, since most of the homers were hit during his run in Japan.
 But the number will likely stand unchallenged for some time.

 The U.S. major league has just 25 batters who slugged 500 or more homers in its 136-year history.
 In the 92-year history of Japanese pro baseball, eight batters have reached the 500-home run mark.

 In Korean pro baseball, Yang Joon-hyeok, Kia Tigers coach who retired in 2010, holds the home run record of 351.

 Lee slammed his career 400th homer in 2006 when he played for the Yomirui Giants in Japan.
 In the Korean league, he has a total of 339 home runs under his belt.

-“Lion King” Lee slammed his first home run off underhand pitcher Lee Gang-cheol of Haitai Tigers on May 2 of that year.
+“Lion King” Lee, who debuted as a pro baseball pitcher in 1995, slammed his first home run off underhand pitcher Lee Gang-cheol of Haitai Tigers on May 2 of that year.